kitware-resonant/dkc-next/docs/ROADMAP.md

 # data.kitware.com Roadmap

 data.kitware.com (DKC) is a public hosted web service at domain name data.kitware.com used to share data within Kitware and between Kitware and collaborators.
+Currently data.kitware.com hosts a live Girder 3 instance used by Kitware, and the application being built in this repo (called dkc-next, or DKCN) is hosted at https://dkc-next.girderops.net/.

+The current swagger API for DKCN is hosted at https://dkc-next.girderops.net/api/docs/swagger.

 ## Tech Stack